Excalibur (comics): Excalibur (vol. 4): 2019

 Other members of the Captain Britain Corps attempt to search for Betsy until one of them, Elspeth Braddock, finally locates her consciousness and traps it in a lamp.
 She, along with Queen Elizabeth III who has been returned to her body, and the rest of the Corps, go to the Citadel to get Saturnyne to revive Betsy but she outright refuses.
-Excalibur use Jamie's clone of Betsy and one of Apocalypse's rituals to try and bring Betsy back to life but the spell doesn't work.
+Excalibur use Jamie's clone of Betsy and one of Apocalypse's rituals to try to bring Betsy back to life but the spell doesn't work.
 Kwannon releases Betsy's consciousness and uses the connection between them to track it down in Otherworld.
 Betsy and Kwannon have a psychic battle where they reconcile their past and Kwannon temporarily acts as the host for Betsy's consciousness until she returns it to the clone body, reviving her.
 Rogue then reveals that she knows who the fake Betsy was: Malice, who is now loose in Krakoa.

 During the Hellfire Gala, Betsy attends a meeting with Professor X, Emma Frost and the UK ambassador, who is secretly a member of Clan Akkaba.
 He expresses his dislike for a mutant Captain Britain and announces that the UK will no longer be an ally of Krakoa.
 Rictor is sent into a spiral when Shatterstar appears and tries to reconnect, causing him to cleave the piece of land where the Lighthouse stands into a new island off the coast of the UK.
 Clan Akkaba murder Pete Wisdom in order to fully revive Morgan le Fay.